Los Angeles Tourism

 L.A. is home to some of the best reviewed zero waste and bulk food stories reflecting the city’s vested interest in banning single-use plastics and reimaging food systems.
 Check out Sustain LA in Highland Park, a female-run, plastic free hub that’s been dubbed one of the best zero waste stores in L.A.
 In Pasadena, find more inspiration at My Zero Waste Store (with a popular online store, too) founded by anti-plastic activist, Cheryl Auger.

 Hiking is woven into the fabric of the Los Angeles lifestyle.
 Any day of the week you will find Angelinos trekking on the countless moderate trails, taking in the city views, and taking advantage of L.A.’s abundant sunshine.
 The Griffith Observatory West Trail Loop starts at the Fern Dell picnic area near Los Feliz Blvd, and from there, head uphill toward the Griffith Observatory.
 You’ll be able to stop and enjoy views of the city along the way.
 As the path flattens out, you’ll see a trail to the right leading up to the observatory for spectacular views of Downtown Los Angeles to the Pacific.
 The Runyon Canyon trail is a 3-mile loop that pairs people watching and cardio as you wind your way with views of the Hollywood sign.
 Open daily from sunrise to sunset, the Eaton Canyon Natural Area is a 190-acre zoological, botanical, and geological nature preserve situated at the base of the San Gabriel Mountains.
 In addition to hiking, visitors can enjoy equestrian trails with a staging area, picnic areas, a seasonal stream, and native flora and fauna in their natural habitats.
-Take the 6-mile loop at Will Rogers State Historic Park for some spectacular views of the Pacific Ocean, the L.A.
-Basin and the Santa Monica Mountains.
 The Los Liones Trail to Mesa Overlook in Topanga State Park has an elevation gain of about 1,300 feet and you can find your reward as you gaze out from a vantage point atop the bluff.
 Enjoy a picnic lunch or relax on a bench while taking in the overlook.

 Founded in 1919, The Huntington Library, Art Collections and Botanical Gardens is world-renowned as a cultural, research and educational center.
 The Huntington features more than a dozen specialized gardens spanning 120 acres, including the iconic Japanese Garden and the acclaimed Garden of Flowing Fragrance (Liu Fang Yuan), one of the largest Chinese-style gardens outside of China.